dmbarbour/glas/docs/GlasProg.md

 ### Lazy Computation

-To keep implementation simple, I propose explicit thunks of 1--1 arity, pure, atomic computations.
-Not necessarily deterministic, though we cannot observe the result.
+To get started with a simple implementation, I propose explicit thunks of 1--1 arity, pure (but optionally non-deterministic), atomic computations.
 Computation may fail or diverge, in which case forcing the thunk will diverge.

+In case of non-deterministic lazy computations, the outcome remains non-deterministic until a thread commits AFTER force.
+This allows for expression of lazy choice, lazy entanglement, and searching outcomes.

 Eventually, we might extend laziness to multiple stack inputs or read-only snapshots of registers.
-Further, it is technically feasible - especially with implicit thunks - to support both stack and register outputs, though it will likely require static analysis of types, termination, linearity, and data flow.
-To support these extensions may rely on distinct annotations.
+But doing so is difficult with explicit thunks.
+And I don't feel comfortable with a move to implicit thunks without proofs of timely (e.g. polynomial) termination, static analysis of linear type dataflow, and similar features.

 *Note:* Because lazy annotations influence observation of divergence, I'm tempted to move from annotations to primitives.

+### Futures, Promises, Channels

+It isn't difficult to extend laziness with explicit 'holes', i.e. such that a program can allocate a `(future, promise)` pair.
+We'll need some integration with linear and non-linear data, i.e. allowing for linear and non-linear futures.
+This extends very naturally to channels, e.g. via including another future in the result, or by assigning a sequence of values to a promise.

+It isn't difficult to present holes as a program primitive.
+But holes are fundamentally impure: they introduce identity.
+I think it's probably better to model them as part of a runtime-provided effects API.

 ### Accelerators